Book cover The 13 steps to mentalism by Tony Corinda

 STEP 3: MNEMONICS AND MENTAL SYSTEMS

 If you’re anything like me, you didn’t pay much attention at school.
-So words like mnemonics, phonetics and algebra and stuff mean absolutely f…
+So words like mnemonics, phonetics, algebra and stuff mean absolutely f…

-Yes we get it, you didn’t go to school but can you just please get on with it?
+Yes we get it, you didn’t go to school but can you just please get on with this flippin’ review?

 Ok, keep your hair on!

 Memory stunts or displays, if you prefer to call them that?
-Are very impressive to watch.
+Can be very impressive to watch.
 As well as learning how to apply the mnemonic system you’ll learn a few cool memory stunts/tricks in this chapter and honestly they’re actually not that difficult to perform.

 STEP 4: PREDICTIONS